vala-lang/vala-docs/docs/developer-guides/bindings/writing-a-vapi-manually/03-00-using-auto-memory-management/03-01-pointers-in-c.md

 section.
 For a comprehensive explanation of pointers in C see [you need to know about pointers in C](http://boredzo.org/pointers).

-For now it is enough to understand that the pointer gives no indication of how the memory pointed to is managed.
+For now, it is enough to understand that the pointer gives no indication of how the memory pointed to is managed.
 It is not known from seeing a pointer in the C code whether the memory is constant, stack allocated or heap allocated.